randovania/randovania/README.md

 It will also print the order of pickups taken and events triggered in order to finish the game.

-`python3 -m randovania echoes generate-seed --enable-tricks --difficulty 3 --skip-item-loss`
+`randovania echoes generate-seed --difficulty 3 --skip-item-loss`

 Generate a new seed and validate it until a possible seed is found.
 Please not that this is a very CPU intensive operation, and your computer can be